praveensarraf/admin-dashboard/README.md

 ## 🚀 Features

 ### ✅ Authentication
-- Admin login and signup
+- Admin login & signup with email and password
+- JWT-based authentication using secure HTTP-only cookies
-- Session persistence using cookies (JWT-based)
+- Session persistence (auto-login on refresh)
-- Protected dashboard routes
+- Protected routes for the dashboard

 ### 👨‍💼 Agent Management
-- Add new agents (name, email, mobile, password)
+- Create agents with name, email, mobile, and password
-- View and delete existing agents
+- View a list of all agents
+- Delete agents from the system

 ### 📁 Task Upload and Distribution
-- Upload `.csv` files containing task data
+- Upload `.csv`, `.xlsx`, or `.xls` files containing tasks
-- Automatically distribute tasks evenly among agents
+- Auto-distribute tasks equally among all agents
-- Store tasks in the database with agent references
+- Store each task in MongoDB with reference to its assigned agent

-### 📋 Tasks By Agent
+### 📋 Tasks Overview
-- View all assigned tasks grouped by each agent
+- View all tasks grouped under their respective agents
-- Display task details: name, phone, and notes
+- Displays task details such as name, phone, and notes
+- Handles unknown/missing agent associations gracefully

 ### 💻 Frontend
 - Built using **React + Vite**
-- Modern UI with **ShadCN/UI** and **Tailwind CSS**
+- Styled with **Tailwind CSS** and **ShadCN/UI**
-- Axios for API communication
+- Axios used for secure API communication
-- Toast notifications via `sonner`
+- Toast notifications with **sonner**
-- Redux + Redux-Persist for state management
+- State management using **Redux Toolkit** and **Redux Persist**
+- Environment variables managed using `.env` (via Netlify)

 ### 🧰 Backend
-- Built using **Node.js + Express.js**
-- MongoDB with Mongoose for data storage
+- Built with **Node.js** and **Express.js**
+- MongoDB used as database (hosted on MongoDB Atlas)
-- Multer for file uploads
+- File uploads handled with **Multer**
-- JWT-based authentication with secure cookies
+- JWT authentication with secure cookie handling
+- Modular controller, route, and middleware structure

 ---